skmorgane/biodiversity-course/project.md

 ---
 # Class Project Information

+## Next Deadline

+* 10/7 Finalized Groups
+    * Each group needs to email me to let me know who is in your group

 ## Task

 To work collaboratively on identifying a gap in our knowledge about biodiversity and devise a creative plan for addressing it.